-One of the most active moving targets in Mequoda best practices is the metered paywall.
+One of the more active moving targets in Mequoda best practices is the metered paywall.

 The biggest question we get is, how much free content is enough?
 And you have to be careful when you’re a special interest publisher comparing your own paywall model to the New York Times or the Financial Times who have historically given away a lot of free content.
 Why?
 Because they publish a lot more content than you.
 But even the New York Times scaled down from giving away ten articles, and their reasoning was to increase subscriptions.

 Another goal to keep in mind is how much you need to give away in order to get social media engagement.
-You want to be able to promote all of your articles in social media and through email without a mutiny from email subscribers, fans and followers who keep hitting a paywall.
-The Economist, who allows 5 free articles per month, has calculated it takes nine weeks to turn a visitor into a subscriber, according to Digiday.
-In order to keep visitors coming back for nine weeks, they spend a tremendous amount of time on their social media and email presence so that visitors will expend their credits and eventually decide to become subscribers.
+You want to be able to promote all of your articles in social media and through email without a mutiny from email subscribers, fans, and followers who keep hitting a paywall.
+The Economist has calculated it takes nine weeks to turn a visitor into a subscriber, according to Digiday.
+In order to keep visitors coming back for nine weeks, they spend a tremendous amount of time on their social media and email presence so that visitors will expend their credits and eventually decide to become paid subscribers.

 5 Metered Paywall Best Practices